 For a board that performs in the water like a hardboard, the ease of transporting this model makes it remarkable.
 All three of its fins detach and slip neatly into a pocket on its accompanying backpack.
 When rolled up, the board measures 32" tall x 18" wide x 12" deep, and fits snuggly into its pack which has similar dimensions.

-The backpack has padded waist and chest straps which come in handy when moving across rugged terrain.
+The backpack has padded waist and chest straps that come in handy when moving across rugged terrain.
 While it may not land itself amongst the winners in a backpacking pack review, one of our testers carried it 5 miles up a canyon to a remote alpine lake.
 He noted that it was more comfortable than some of the backpacking specific packs he's carried in his guiding career.
 Hala also added wheels to the backpack, which are convenient for moving the board across a parking lot or other hard surfaces.

 Ease of inflation

-This product received an above average score in this metric.
+This product received an above-average score in this metric.
 It comes with both a hand pump and a small, 12V car pump.
 It can be inflated using the hand pump alone, or the car pump can be used to fill up the volume of the board to about 1 or 2 psi.
 Then you use the hand pump to reach the desired maximum pressure of 15 psi.

 Hala makes a 12V High-Pressure Electric Pump that can be purchased separately.
 This aftermarket option makes inflating your board a piece of cake, and its built-in pressure gauge allows you to reach 15 psi safely.
-Using an air compressor or another electric pump that does not have a gauge to measure the pressure is dangerous as you risk over inflating your board.
+Using an air compressor or another electric pump that does not have a gauge to measure the pressure is dangerous as you risk over-inflating your board.

 This product is a high-performance board in an all-around package.
 It's fun for everyone from first-time paddlers to seasoned users.
 If you are psyched on SUPs, want to use your board for a variety of adventures from the ocean to the river, and want it all with the convenience of easy transport and storage, this is absolutely the board for you.